NewPeakHomes/Mortgage-Calculator/README.md

 # Mortgage Calculator

 A responsive, customizable mortgage calculator built with HTML, CSS, and JavaScript.
 This tool estimates monthly payments including interest, property tax, insurance, and optional down payment.
-Built using Chatcpt by a code clueless marketing team.
+Built using Chatgpt by a code clueless marketing team.

 ## ✨ Features